Thomas Eagleton: Replacement on the ticket

-On July 25, 1972, just over two weeks after the 1972 Democratic Convention, Eagleton admitted the truth of news reports that he had received electroshock therapy for clinical depression during the 1960s.
-McGovern initially said he would back Eagleton "1000 percent".
-Subsequently, McGovern consulted confidentially with preeminent psychiatrists, including Eagleton's own doctors, who advised him that a recurrence of Eagleton's depression was possible and could endanger the country should Eagleton become acting president.
-On August 1, nineteen days after being nominated, Eagleton withdrew at McGovern's request and, after a new search by McGovern, Thomas Eagleton was replaced by Sargent Shriver, former U.S. Ambassador to France, and former (founding) Director of the Peace Corps and the Office of Economic Opportunity.
+On July 25, 1972, just over two weeks after the 1972 Democratic Convention, Eagleton said that news reports that he had received electroshock therapy for clinical depression during the 1960s were true.
+McGovern initially said he would back Eagleton "1,000 percent".
+McGovern consulted confidentially with preeminent psychiatrists, including Eagleton's doctors, who advised him that a recurrence of Eagleton's depression was possible and could endanger the country should Eagleton become acting president.
+On August 1, nineteen days after being nominated, Eagleton withdrew at McGovern's request and, after a new search by McGovern, was replaced by Sargent Shriver, former U.S. Ambassador to France, and former (founding) director of the Peace Corps and the Office of Economic Opportunity.

-A Time poll taken at the time found that 77 percent of the respondents said "Eagleton's medical record would not affect their vote."
+A Time poll taken at the time found that 77% of the respondents said "Eagleton's medical record would not affect their vote."
 Nonetheless, the press made frequent references to his "shock therapy", and McGovern feared that this would detract from his campaign platform.

-McGovern's failure to thoroughly vet Eagleton and his subsequent handling of the controversy gave occasion for the Republican campaign to raise serious questions about his judgment.
+McGovern's failure to vet Eagleton and his subsequent handling of the controversy gave occasion for the Republican campaign to raise serious questions about his judgment.
 In the general election, the Democratic ticket won only Massachusetts and the District of Columbia.

-Re-election to Senate
+Continued Senate career

-Missouri returned Eagleton to the Senate in 1974; he won 60% of the popular vote against Thomas B. Curtis, who had been his opponent in 1968.
-In 1980, he was re-elected by a closer-than-expected margin over St. Louis County Executive Gene McNary.
+Eagleton was reelected to the Senate in 1974 with 60% of the vote against Thomas B. Curtis, who had been his opponent in 1968.
+In 1980, he was reelected by a closer-than-expected margin over St. Louis County Executive Gene McNary.

 During the 1980 election, Eagleton's niece Elizabeth Eagleton Weigand and lawyer Stephen Poludniak were arrested for blackmail after they threatened to spread false accusations that Eagleton was bisexual.
-Eagleton told reporters that the extorted money was to be turned over to the Church of Scientology.
-Poludniak and Weigand appealed the conviction all the way to the U.S. Supreme Court, arguing that they could not have gotten a fair trial because of "the massive publicity surrounding this case, coupled with the pre-existing sentiment in favor of Sen. Eagleton".
-The Court turned down the appeal.
+Eagleton told reporters that the extorted money was to be turned over to the Church of Scientology, to which Weigand and Poludniak both belonged.
+Weigand appealed her conviction, arguing that her trial should have been moved out of St. Louis because of extensive publicity that might have prejudiced jurors.
+The U.S. Supreme Court declined her appeal in 1982.

 Eagleton did not seek a fourth term in 1986.
 Former Republican Governor Kit Bond succeeded him in the Senate.
-The seat remained in Republican hands following Bond's retirement when Roy Blunt was elected in 2010 and 2016 and Eric Schmitt in 2022.